willyvmm/mouSTer/README.md

 ***
 ### mouSTer is leading the way.

-I may proudly say, the shape presented by the **mouSTer** has been unofficially adopted as a standard.
+I may proudly say, the shape that the **mouSTer** presents have been unofficially adopted as a standard.
-There are more devices shown up on the marked recently that use same physical shape .
-Also some firmware features was successfully adopted in another products.
+There are more devices shown up on the market recently that use the same physical shape.
+Also, some firmware features were successfully adopted in other products.
 ###### So ... stay tuned.
 More to come.
 ***